-The recording of narration is something anyone can tackle.
+Audio recording is something anyone can tackle.
 When you need audio, you basically have three options.
 They are:

-- Record a colleague at your workplace in a quiet space
+- Record a colleague on-site at work or remotely

 - Hire a professional narrator who can record from home and send you the files

 - Use a professional narrator in a recording studio

 This article will provide guidance on the first option, for those who need to produce a low budget audio recording.

 Tips for A Great Audio Script

 Even though the visual aspect of eLearning is its dominant feature, the audio portion is the timeline that carries it along.
-Writing for narration is quite different than writing for the reader.
-When writing an audio script, be sure to:
+Writing for narration involves writing for the ear.
+Some quick guidelines for writing voiceover scripts include: